aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 There are two different clusters being deployed in this example - amdCluster, fargateCluster, and t4gCluster.
 There are 4 fields for each cluster - `name`, `launch_type`, `version`, and `instance_type`. `instance_type` is only required for ec2 cluster.

-### Deploying clusters

-1. Call `cdk synth` to synthesize the clusters to be deployed.
-This also makes sure everything was configured properly.
-2. Call `cdk deploy --all` to dpeloy all the clusters.
-You could specify the cluster to deploy by the name calling `cdk deploy CLUSTERNAME`.
-CLUSTERNAME is the name of the cluster you passed in.
-It is important to note that the stack name is the name provided for the cluster in the configuration file, plus "EKSCluster" at the end.
-So, if you named a Cluster "cluster_example", then the stack name is "cluster_exampleEKSCluster".
-3. Call `cdk destroy --all` to destroy all the clusters.
-You could specify the cluster to be destroyed by calling `cdk destroy CLUSTERNAME` where CLUSTERNAME is the name of the cluster stack.
-Same rules for cluster stack name as above.

-#### Updating Clusters

-In order to update clusters, just change the config file and then call `make -j #number_of_clusters deploy-clusters` where #number_of_clusters is the number of clusters in configuration file.
-There are some limitations in what could be updated:
-1. Can't downgrade a version.
-2. Can't change launch_types without changing Cluster name

-#### Makefile

-The makefile is used to deploy the clusters in parallel.
-It determines how many clusters are configured, and then sets that number to the number of processes to run to deploy all the clusters simultaneously.
-In order to accomplish this, after saving the configuration file and setting all appropriate envrionment variables, call `make EKS-infra` and all the clusters should be deployed.
-This call will first call `deploy-VPC` which will call `cdk synth` and then create the VPC by calling `cdk deploy EKSVpc`.
-After the VPC is deployed, it then calls `deploy-clusters` where all the EKS clusters that were configured are deployed.
-The way it calls `deploy-clusters` is by calling `make -j #processes deploy-clusters`, where #processes is the number of clusters being deployed.

 ### Example Deployment